Choe Han-gi

-Choe Han-gi (Korean: 최한기; 1803 – 1877) was a Korean Confucian scholar and philosopher.
+Choe Han-gi (Korean: 최한기; 1803–1877) was a Korean Confucian scholar and philosopher.
 He is known for integrating Eastern philosophy with Western science in pre-industrial Korea.

-Names

-His pen name was Hyegang (혜강), and according to some sources, it is mentioned that he also used Paedong (패동).
+His art name was Hyegang (혜강), and according to some sources, it is mentioned that he also used Paedong (패동).

 Early life

 Hyegang was born in Gaeseong (Kaesŏng), 150 km northwest of Seoul, in the Joseon Kingdom.
 His father was Choe Chihyeon of the Saknyeong Choe family, and his mother was a daughter of Han Kyŏng-ni of the Cheongju Han family.
 Hyegang was adopted by his uncle Hyegang Gwanghyeon sometime after his birth.

-His foster father and uncle, a bureaucrat, took him into his care after his father passed away when he was ten.
+His foster father and uncle, a bureaucrat, took him into his care after his father died when he was ten.
 Hyegang passed the saengwon examination, a civil service examination and in 1849 and later received the post as a Civil Servant.

 Han Kyŏng-ni, his maternal grandfather, and Kim Hŏn-gi (1774–1842) were popular Confucian scholars in Gaeseong (Kaesŏng), where Hyegang spent his childhood and are reported to have been his mentors.